Douglas Adams: Technology and innovation

 Adams bought his first word processor in 1982, having considered one as early as 1979.
 His first purchase was a Nexu.
 In 1983, when he and Jane Belson went to Los Angeles, he bought a DEC Rainbow.
 Upon their return to England, Adams bought an Apricot, then a BBC Micro and a Tandy 1000.
 In Last Chance to See, Adams mentions his Cambridge Z88, which he had taken to Zaire on a quest to find the northern white rhinoceros.

-Adams's posthumously published work, The Salmon of Doubt, features several articles by him on the subject of technology, including reprints of articles that originally ran in MacUser magazine, and in The Independent on Sunday newspaper.
-In these Adams claims that one of the first computers he ever saw was a Commodore PET, and that he had "adored" his Apple Macintosh ("or rather my family of however many Macintoshes it is that I've recklessly accumulated over the years") since he first saw one at Infocom's offices in Boston in 1984.
+Adams's posthumously published work, The Salmon of Doubt, features several articles by him on the subject of technology, including reprints of articles that originally ran in MacUser, and in The Independent on Sunday.
+In these, Adams claims that one of the first computers he ever saw was a Commodore PET, and that he had "adored" his Apple Macintosh ("or rather my family of however many Macintoshes it is that I've recklessly accumulated over the years") since he first saw one at Infocom's offices in Boston in 1984.

 Adams was a Macintosh user from the time they first came out in 1984 until his death in 2001.
 He was the first person to buy a Mac in Europe, the second being Stephen Fry.
 Adams was also an "Apple Master", celebrities whom Apple made into spokespeople for its products (others included John Cleese and Gregory Hines).
 Adams's contributions included a rock video that he created using the first version of iMovie with footage featuring his daughter Polly.
 The video was available on Adams's .Mac homepage.
 Adams installed and started using the first release of Mac OS X in the weeks leading up to his death.
 His last post to his own forum was in praise of Mac OS X and the possibilities of its Cocoa programming framework.
 He said it was "awesome...", which was also the last word he wrote on his site.